-This report will also be shared electronically and/or via mail with all advisors after approval from Ms. Streeter and Ms. Campbell, and will be on the agenda for the September 29, 2016 meeting.
+This report will be shared electronically via mail with all advisors, and will be on the agenda for approval the September 21, 2017 meeting.

 41. Describe the process by which this PFAC report was completed and approved at your institution (choose the best option).